 If you're concerned about your risk of liver cirrhosis, talk to a health professional about ways to reduce your risk.

 People with early-stage cirrhosis of the liver usually don't have symptoms.
-Often, cirrhosis is first found through a routine blood test or checkup.
+Often, cirrhosis is first noticed during a blood test or checkup for another reason.
 To help confirm a diagnosis, a combination of laboratory and imaging tests is usually done.

 A healthcare professional may order one or more tests to check liver function, including:

 Lab tests.
 A healthcare professional may order blood tests to check for signs of liver malfunction, such as high bilirubin levels or certain enzymes.
 To evaluate kidney function, the blood is checked for creatinine.
 A blood count would be measured and blood is screened for hepatitis viruses.
-An international normalized ratio (INR) also is checked for the blood's ability to clot.
+An international normalized ratio (INR), also called prothrombin test, is checked for the blood's ability to clot.
+Together, the results of such tests show the presence of cirrhosis.

 If you have cirrhosis, a healthcare professional is likely to recommend regular tests to see if liver disease has progressed or check for signs of complications, especially esophageal varices and liver cancer.
 Noninvasive tests are becoming more widely available for keeping an eye on liver disease.

 Treatment for cirrhosis depends on the cause and extent of liver damage.
 The goals of treatment are to slow the progression of scar tissue in the liver and to prevent or treat symptoms and complications of cirrhosis.
+Reversal of cirrhosis usually isn't possible.
 For severe liver damage, hospitalization may be needed.

 In early cirrhosis, it may be possible to minimize damage to the liver by treating the underlying cause.
 The options include: